Adviser discussion guide

 • Proof of income (payslips, pension statements)

-• Details of your current mortgage and balance
+• Details of your current mortgage and outstanding balance

 • Recent bank statements